 When you flip my blueberry pancake over, that is where the magic happens.

 My blueberry pancake is tall and fluffy, loaded with gigantic blueberries, and cooked with sanding sugar sprinkled on the batter.
 The sanding sugar caramelizes on the pancake resulting the crispy edges and encouraging the blueberries to pop, spilling their blueberry juice all over.
 A little powdered sugar, a dollop of real whipped cream, and a light drizzle of syrup completes this work of pancake art.
 All you need now is a fork and a quiet, sunny place to eat.
+If you like blueberries you will probably like my Pichuberry and Blueberry Flagnarde!

 More Blueberry Than Pancake-Pancakes